Danziger/slotjs/README.md

 TODO
 ----

-- Nest/group them to animate a single element.
+- Nest/group reels to animate a single element.